pm25/simpleplain/README.md

     <img src="public/full_logo.png" alt="Logo" width="320" height="320">
   </a>

-  <h3 align="center">SimplePlain Website Template</h3>
+  <h3 align="center">SimplePlain - A Personal Website Template</h3>

   <p align="center">
-    Effortlessly build your personal website with <strong>SimplePlain</strong>!
-This template is crafted for simplicity and customization, making it the perfect choice for showcasing your portfolio.
+    Build your personal website effortlessly with <strong>SimplePlain</strong>!
+This template is designed for easy customization and is perfect for showcasing your portfolio — whether you're a researcher, engineer, or student.
     <br />
     <br />
     <a href="https://pm25.github.io/simpleplain">🌐 Live Demo</a>